 What time does service start?

-We also offer small group studies for all ages.
-Contact firstname.lastname@example.org to get connected with a small group.
+We also offer small group studies for all ages on Sunday mornings at 10:45am EST and throughout the week.
+Contact our Director of Discipleship, Chris Thornsberry, at firstname.lastname@example.org to get connected with a small group.

 How do I get there?